 You Need an Attorney

-If you’ve been injured in a vehicle accident, you need professional representation by a qualified attorney.
+If you’ve been injured in a vehicle accident, you need professional representation from a qualified attorney.
 Contact the Law Office of Kearney, Freeman, Fogarty & Joshi, PLLC by clicking the Live Chat button on this page.